Complete Deck Remodel Guide: Planning, Materials, Costs & Maintenance

 Buildda Tip

-Use Buildda's milestone-based payment plan.
-For instance:
+Use Buildda's milestone-based payment plan:

 Payment when demolition or removal of old boards starts